One of the first things we advocate entrepreneurs to do when they legally incorporate their business entity, is to open a business banking account.

 We start with the most significant implication of choosing a corporate card versus a personal credit card for business expenses, which would be liability.

 Setting up a corporate credit card is a pretty involved process – as with other financial instruments that grant access to company financial resources, such as company cheques and bank accounts.
-Part of the process would be to ensure all the relevant officers sign off on the persons authorised to use the corporate credit card, and setting the appropriate credit limits.
+Part of the process would be to ensure all the relevant officers sign off on the persons authorised to use the corporate credit card and set the appropriate credit limits.

 For example, an employee might have made non-refundable deposits for a company trip that was cancelled at the last minute or made in error due to some miscommunication, and the company would be (rightfully) held responsible for settling the bill.